Philadelphia, Wilmington and Baltimore Railroad: Growing alliance with the PRR

 The PW&B, which had competed so fiercely with the Pennsylvania, began to see their interests align.
 In 1873, the PRR opened the Baltimore and Potomac Rail Road (founded 1853, organized 1858), from Baltimore to Washington.
 The PW&B agreed to allow the PRR to use its track between Philadelphia and Baltimore, helping the PRR offer a shorter and more direct trip to Washington.

 On May 15, 1877, the PW&B formally absorbed the New Castle and Frenchtown and New Castle and Wilmington railroads, forming a branch line from Wilmington to Rodney.
-On May 21, 1877, it then absorbed the Southwark railroad, extending its main line to the Delaware River waterfront.
+On May 21, 1877, it absorbed the Southwark railroad, extending its main line to Philadelphia's Delaware River waterfront.

-In 1880, a conflict began between the PRR and the B&O, both of which operated over the PW&B. The B&O was working to reduce its reliance on PRR tracks; it had recently arranged to switch its Philadelphia-New York trains to the new Reading Railreaod-controlled "Bound Brook Route," which had recently broken the PRR's monopoly on travel to New York via New Jersey.
+In 1880, a conflict began between the PRR and the B&O, both of which operated over the PW&B. The B&O was working to reduce its reliance on PRR tracks; it had recently arranged to switch its Philadelphia-New York trains to the new Reading Railroad-controlled "Bound Brook Route," which had recently broken the PRR's monopoly on travel to New York via New Jersey.
 At the time, northbound B&O trains left the PW&B at Gray's Ferry Bridge in southwest Philadelphia and traveled over the Junction Railroad to Belmont, where they reached Reading rails and continued north.
 However, a mile of the Junction Railroad's track through Philadelphia was owned and used by the PRR, which showed great ingenuity in arranging delays to B&O trains.

 The irate John W. Garrett (1820–84), the Civil War-era president of Baltimore and Ohio Railroad, decided to counter-attack by quietly buying out the PW&B, which would have cut off the Pennsylvania Railroad from its Baltimore & Potomac subsidiary.
 However, his agent encountered unexpected difficulties in buying up a majority of the stock at the price specified.
 Meanwhile, Garrett's maneuver became known to the PRR, which quickly bought out a majority of the stock at a somewhat higher price, preemptively taking control of the PW&B. Garrett and the Baltimore and Ohio were forced later to construct an independent separate northeast line to Philadelphia, the Baltimore and Philadelphia Railroad, while paying the PRR substantial fees to continue service further north to New York City over their lines.
 The new line opened in 1886; the Reading also used it to avoid the Junction Railroad.